 The Skill of Tactics

 I will use the term tactics or tactical to mean doing things for short-term success, often as a small part of your overall strategy but it will also be in response to the opponent.
-It is common for the correct tactical play to break with the correct strategic play many times during a match.
+It is common for the correct tactical play to break with the correct efficiency play many times during a match.

 If they are about to score an agenda that you can get to, this might be more important than clicking Kati Jones for example, and if they run HQ, it might be best not to rez the ice to keep them guessing when they want to Account Siphon later.